-Visitors intending to reach the official site should visit bwiairport.com
+NON OFFICIAL - To reach the official website visit bwiairport.com

-The public bus system at Baltimore Airport offers several convenient options, such as the MTA Commuter Bus 201, MTA Line 75, and Anne Arundel County buses, all appreciated for their reliability and low cost.
-However, common issues include insufficient frequency during peak demand and limited comfort on longer routes.
+The public bus system at Baltimore Airport offers several convenient options, such as the MTA Commuter Bus 201, MTA Route 75 and Anne Arundel County buses, all appreciated for their reliability and low cost.
+However, some common issues include insufficient frequency at times of high demand and limited comfort on longer journeys.

-Below are details of the local and regional bus companies, passenger experiences, and the routes serving BWI as part of the available ground transportation at the airport.
+Below are details of the local and regional bus companies, passenger experiences and the specific routes that serve BWI as part of the airport’s ground transportation options.

 Image from YouTube